 CEO, Rhetica Inc./Waseda University Student.
 After working as a global business analyst, he conducted research for the Nikkei, worked as an assistant director at NHK World Radio Japan, and was a project manager at an education-related venture.
 He then became CEO of Rhetica, inc. and as an associate at the VC and startup studio RiskTaker Co., Ltd., he has been involved in developing and implementing startup business strategies and fundraising support.
 He also conducts research at the university level, with expertise in history, philosophy (epistemology, ontology), theology (Islam), linguistics, finance, and economic theory.
 He obtained a bachelor’s degree in liberal arts.

-Special Lecturer at Kyoto Seika University.
+Assistant Professor, Graduate School of Asian and African Area Studies, Kyoto University.
 PhD in anthropology at the Ecole des Hautes Etudes en Sciences Sociales(EHESS)

 Born in Okayama in 1998.
 Works at Ezaki Glico Co., Ltd. Graduated from the Faculty of Policy Management at Keio University.
 A former member of the Nonaka Laboratory.
 Has a Turkish father and a Japanese mother.
 Grew up as a Young Muslim in Okayama and shares information about Japanese society and Young Muslims through experience gained in the developed Muslim community in the Tokyo metropolitan area.
 Operates “Your City’s Friday Prayer” on Instagram.

-Born in 1978, based in Kyoto/Kochi in Japan.
+Born in 1978, based in Japan.
 He is a Japanese contemporary artist and a film director, and earned his PhD in Concept and Media Planning, Kyoto City University of Arts.
-Also, he is the representative director of “Living Montage” which is a platform for the interdisciplinary use of visual media.
-Kyoto City University of Arts Part-time Lecturer / Kyoto Seika University Part-time Lecturer.
+Project Assistant Professor, Research Institute for Humanity and Nature.
+Also, he is the director of “Living Montage” which is a platform for the interdisciplinary use of visual media.
 His recent works include the multi-layered documentary film “#manazashi” (124 minutes, 2021, selected for the feature competition section of the Tokyo Documentary Film Festival), and the theatrical film “The Garden in Movement” (Directed by Kenichi Sawazaki, 85 minutes, 2016, premiered at the Yebisu International Festival for Art & Alternative Visions 2016).

 Born in Tokyo in 1982, this individual is a filmmaker and adjunct lecturer at Tokyo University of the Arts.
 They graduated from the 3D Pure Arts program at Central Saint Martins, London.
 He moved to Australia alone at the age of 15, and after graduating high school, he joined a local film production company, where they worked on numerous TV commercials, music videos, short films, documentaries, and more, both domestically and internationally.
 At the age of 25, he moved to the UK and studied under Yukio Mikami after graduating from university.
 He joined the production company Rock’n’Roll Japan Co., Ltd. before becoming independent.
 He established his own company, Cable Studio Co., Ltd., and are currently active as a documentary filmmaker.